Last edit: 16/03/2025

 The USA approach is somehow different: here what NFPA 79 states:

-8.2.1.2.1 The machine and all exposed, non-current-carrying conductive parts, material, and equipment likely to become energized shall be connected in a manner that provides an effective ground-fault current path.
+The equipment frame and all non-current-carrying conductive parts, material, or other equipment likely to become energized shall be bonded together and connected to an equipment grounding conductor or bonding jumper.

 The language is taken from NFPA 70: